 Mouthguards For TMJ Treatment

 Dr. Thompson may recommend using a nightguard to address a bite problem or teeth grinding.
-This type of oral appliance is custom-designed to reposition the jaw and allow the teeth to make proper contact without creating muscle tension.
-Worn nightly, a nightguard can reduce common symptoms associated with TMJ such as jaw pain and headaches.
+This oral appliance is custom-designed to reposition the jaw and allow the teeth to make proper contact without creating muscle tension.
+Worn nightly, a nightguard can reduce common symptoms associated with TMJ, such as jaw pain and headaches.

 Mouthguard FAQs